yamafaktory/grunt-locales/README.md

 Default value: `true`

 If enabled, removes obsolete locale strings from the JSON files.
-This excludes strings parsed from the HTML templates and the default messages.
+This excludes strings parsed from the HTML templates, JS source files and the default messages.

 #### options.defaultMessagesSource
 Type: `String|Array`
 Default value: `undefined`

-The source filepath(s) to the JSON file(s) with default locale strings not found in the HTML templates.
+The source filepath(s) to the JSON file(s) with default locale strings not found in the HTML templates or JS source files.
 Supports filename expansion via [globbing patterns](http://gruntjs.com/configuring-tasks#globbing-patterns).

 #### options.messageFormatLocaleFile